Probabilistic Kolmogorov-Arnold Network

-In figure \ref{fig:atanGeom}, the given above four inputs are considered, the ECDFs built using the Monte-Carlo sampling are shown in black colour and the ECDFs obtained using the DDR procedure (with the `sliding' window technique) are shown in grey colour.
+In figure \ref{fig:atanGeom}, the given above four inputs are considered, the ECDFs of the output built using the MC sampling are shown in black colour and the ECDFs obtained using the DDR procedure (with the sliding window technique) are shown in grey colour\footnote{The output of the system, denoted as $y$ in equation \eqref{eq:formula2}, is a random variable.
+Hence, the ECDF of $y$ is denoted as $F_y$, and its argument is denoted as $\kappa$, which stands for a value that $y$ may take.}.
 Furthermore, an average ECDF across all realisations (i.e. average of grey curves) is shown in red colour.
-For the purpose of the discussion, the Monte-Carlo sampling ECDFs are referred to as the `exact'.
+For the purpose of the discussion, the MC sampling ECDFs are referred to as the exact.
 It can be seen that the ensemble of models reproduces the major features of the exact CDFs qualitatively and predicts well the range of the output quantitatively.
 The subfigures show different representative scenarios: for input $X^1$, the ensemble ECDF is very close to the exact CDF; for input $X^2$, the ensemble ECDF is somewhat far from the exact CDF quantitatively, although reproduces qualitatively the change of the slope; for inputs $X^3$ and $X^4$, the ensemble ECDF is rather close to the exact CDF, although somewhat smoothed.